naveenvignesh5/rn-ocr-lib/README.md

 # rn-ocr-lib

-React native library to perform OCR on images
+React native library to perform OCR on images.

+**Note:**

+- For now only available for Android
+- iOS version is being built

 ## Installation